drewf24/world-airbnb/writeup/writeup.md

 We are 95% confident that the median availability for high volume hosts is between 219 to 261.025 days greater than that of low volume hosts.

+## Overall Conclusion

+### Conclusion for Part I

+Based on our research question from our proposal, we wanted to determine how location played a role in determining the price of Airbnbs in New York City.
+First, we summarized the sample statistics of the boroughs in New York City such as median price and number of listings to get a basic understanding of the count and distribution of price in relation to borough.
+After finding out that both Manhattan and Brooklyn dominated the Airbnb scene in terms of number of listings, we wanted to see how these two locations play a role in the price of Airbnbs.
+We predicted that Manhattan would have a higher true median price than Brooklyn because Manhattan is known from previous knowledge to be a higher-class neighborhood.
+So, we conducted a hypothesis test to determine if there is a true median price difference between these two boroughs.
+We concluded that there was sufficent evidence that Manhattan’s median price is higher than Brooklyn’s median price.
+After conducting a confidence interval for the different in true median price, we are 95% confident that the median price in Manhattan is between $55 and $65 higher than the median price in Brooklyn.
+We also performed linear regression to create a linear model that describes how boroughs influence price.
+However, before we performed our linear regression, we had to make assumptions: independence and constant variance.
+We could safely assume independence because we do not suspect hosts are colluding to price fix listings.
+However, upon performing constant variance tests, we discovered that our residual plots do not follow the form of constant variance.
+Therefore, we proceeded with caution.
+We then created a new variable called “price\_case” which is a catagorical variable which indicated whether the price is at or above the median price of a listing.
+We then used this new variable to create a scatterplot map with color indicating median price to see how coordinates play a role in the price of Airbnbs.
+We concluded that Manhattan has the greatest frequency of median or above listings at 68.757%, followed by Brooklyn at 40.380%.
+Queens has 24.448%, Staten Island has 21.739% and the Bronx has 15.294%.
+Finally, we investigated last variable corresponding to location: neighbourhood.
+Looking into the top ten median priced neighborhoods for Airbnb’s we surprisngly found that the Bronx contains the neighborhood, Eastchester, with the highest median price of $475.00.

 ### Conclusion For Part II

 Based on our second research question in our proposal, we wanted to see